 Samples are scanned via a custom-developed sample acceptance program that includes automated exclusion based on specific criteria.
 Manual exclusions include poor quality of the blood sample, insufficient volume of blood and/or an unreadable label on the sample tube.
 Automated exclusions include opt-out, no signed form documenting notification of the program, duplicate samples not targeted for replenishment, and random exclusion.
 Once a sample passes the necessary criteria, it is accepted by the program.
 Acceptance of a sample triggers the encryption program to assign a unique research ID number to the sample.
 The unique research ID is generated by a Secure Hash Algorithm (SHA-512, National Security Administration).
-SHA-512 generated a unique 128 character (512 bit) code that serves as the unique research ID that links the DNA samples to the de-identified clinical data and resulting genetic data.
+SHA-512 generated a unique 128 character (512 bit) code that serves as the unique research ID that links the samples to the de-identified clinical data and resulting genetic data.
 We have validated that the original medical record number (input) cannot be regenerated from the unique research ID (output).

 Leveraging biomedical informatics expertise at Vanderbilt, a “mirror image” of the electronic health record (EHR), was created and termed the Synthetic Derivative (SD).
 The SD is an organized collection of de-identified information extracted from EHRs with content changed by deletion or permutation of all identifiers contained within each record.
 The SD contains ~3.5 million individual records with clinical information for the past 20 years available in a searchable form.
 HIPAA identifiers have been scrubbed with an error rate of ~0.01%.
 New clinical data are added to the database as they are created.
-The records in the SD are labeled with the same 128-digit identifier as the DNA sample to maintain the link between the clinical data and DNA.
+The records in the SD are labeled with the same 128-digit identifier as the sample to maintain the link between the clinical data and sample.